What is Aerial Yoga?

 Aerial yoga helps rotate and move ‘stagnant’ blood that is staggered in the body.
 By encouraging healthy blood circulation, aerial yoga can help fight heart disease and additionally, lower the risk of cardiovascular disease.
 Aerial yoga inversions temporarily improve circulation and in the long term, can provide you with more energy and focus.

-Your body experiencing all kinds of movements and stretching assists in stimulating the digestive system.
-Aerial yoga can help you get rid more easily of digestion-related issues like constipation and indigestion.
+Your body experiencing all kinds of movements and stretches which assist in stimulating the digestive system.
+Aerial yoga can help rid you of digestion-related issues like constipation and indigestion.
 Some yogis consider that the stretching can relax their abdomen and provide relief for irritable bowel syndrome as well.

 Detoxifying your body